fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Get-ServiceFabricNodeTransitionProgress.md

 # Get-ServiceFabricNodeTransitionProgress

 ## SYNOPSIS
-Gets the progress of a node transition operation started using Get-ServiceFabricNodeTransitionProgress.
+Gets the progress of a node transition operation.

 ## SYNTAX